 “What of the people I brought with me?”
 Siri said.

-“They were taken to quarters outside the Court of Gods, Vessel,” Bluefingers said.
-“They aren’t dedicated servants, and it would not be proper for them to stay here.
+“They were taken to quarters outside the Court of Gods, Vessel.
+They aren’t dedicated servants, and it would not be proper for them to stay here.
 We could send for them, if you wish.”

 “No,” Siri said, sighing.
 “That won’t be necessary.”
+She thought for a moment, realizing that it was time to make good on the promise she’d made herself back in the carriage, the one regarding those men.
+There was no need for them to remain here, in Hallandren.

+She hesitated.
+They were her last connection to Idris.
+But. . .if she couldn’t even leave the Court of Gods, then what good would it be to force those soldiers to remain in the city.

+“Bluefingers,” she said.
+“I want you to tell the soldiers to leave and go back to Idris.
+They won’t want to abandon me, but tell them that I want them to go.
+Let them know I will be well cared for.”

+“As you wish, Vessel.
+And, if they refuse to go?”

+“Then bring them here, into the palace, and I will tell them to go myself.
+I don’t want them to have to wait in Hallandren, when they can’t really provide any kind of service for me.
+Better that they get to go home.”

+Bluefingers cocked his head, obviously finding something interesting about her comment.
+He covered his emotions quickly, however, simply bowing.
+“It shall be done, Vessel.”

+“Thank you.”

 “Then, if I might be excused. . . ?”

-Siri nodded distractedly, and Bluefingers finally withdrew, bustling away to see to whatever activities he needed to perform.
+Siri nodded distractedly, and Bluefingers finally withdrew, bustling away.
+Siri sat, thinking about how terribly alone she suddenly felt.

-Siri sat.
-Finally, she turned to one of her serving women--a younger one, about Siri’s own age.
+Can’t focus on that, she thought.
+Instead, she turned to one of her serving women--a younger one, about Siri’s own age.
 “Well, that really doesn’t tell me what to spend my time on, does it?”

 The servant blushed quietly, bowing her head.